dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

       information.
 Though there are some exceptions, people are more predictable when they have less information.
-The leaders filling various roles in cooperating factions, however, are not useful without the requisite information to interface with the social system to win the game.
+The leaders filling various roles in cooperating factions, however, are not useful without the information necessary to interface with the social system to win the game.

 ### Fear Of The Unnamed And Of The Unnameable